aprofka/clonexus/README.md

 ## Instructions

-1. Open config.json & add your channelIds(the ones you want the bot to listen to) to the array, then set your token.
+1. Open config.json and set your discord token.

-2. Open index.js and add your source - target channels as seen in the file to the variable named "map".
+2. Open index.js and add your source - target channels as seen in the file to the variable named "channelConfig".

 3. Run `npm install` , `npm install github:nikita/discord.js`